-And in emotional support, a disability support worker becomes patient, understanding, compassionate and empathetic to your clients.
+And in emotional support, a disability support worker becomes patient, understanding, compassionate and empathetic to their clients.

 Disability support workers hold the skills to enable people to conquer their fears and challenges whilst boosting confidence.
 Becoming a disability support worker is one’s choice.

-But if one chooses to have a great career in this field, one can check on disability support worker courses and the benefits disability support certificates bring.
+But if one chooses to have a great career in this field, one can check on disability support worker training and the benefits disability support certificates bring.

-Moreover, becoming a disability support worker is all about getting skills and knowledge acquired from disability support worker course and training and eventually promoting independence and improved mental wellbeing for a diverse group of people.
+Moreover, becoming a disability support worker is all about getting skills and knowledge acquired from disability support worker courses and training and eventually promoting independence and improved mental well-being for a diverse group of people.

 Role of disability support worker

-The role of disability support worker is to support disabled people in achieving their goals.
-They should have a will to learn more and, at the same time, build a good rapport in order to help someone achieve their goals.
+The role of disability support workers is to support disabled people in achieving their goals.
+They should have the will to learn more and, at the same time, build a good rapport in order to help someone achieve their goals.

 Sometimes becoming a disability support worker can ask you to think outside the box and bring up your personality, skills and interests for the best help to someone you support to achieve their goals.